Pay Equity: Small Business Guide to Equal Pay for Equal Work

 Pay equity is the concept of paying employees comparably for similar work.
 This includes base compensation, as well as bonuses, overtime, opportunities for promotion, and other employee benefits.

 Pay equity does not mean equal pay for every employee.
-Differences in pay between workers can exist and is often based on:
+Differences in pay between workers can exist and are often based on the following:

 - Experience